sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

 }
 ```

 - A new procedure called ```update_background()``` has been added to ensure the background wraps continuously around the screen, similar to the fashion in which the poles do.
-The logic within the procedure makes sure that the game scene always renders the background in a manner which makes the scrolling of the images seem infinite.
+The logic within the procedure makes sure that the game scene always renders the background in a manner which makes the scrolling of it seem infinite.

 #### Addition six
 ```c